louissabri/me/set2/readme.md

 17:47 I wrote the above comments over like an hour because I kept getting distracted

 18:16 now that I am no longer distracted I am getting a lot more done lol.
 Amber was very helpful.

+Note to self: Ask ben about BVN & what to write in these lab books